otoby/sharpblade/README.md

 It turns out that the inbuilt PHP template system works, infact very well.
 It just so happen that people like little changes.

 ### sharpblade goals
-restore the pride of the PHP template as "we suppose to" with focus the "little changes that people like"
+restore the pride of the PHP template as "we suppose to" with focus on "little changes that people like"

 ### status
 experimental